-

-Shu Puer from Ancient Trees: A Treasure from the Depths of Ages
+Shu Pu'er from Ancient Trees: A Treasure from the Depths of Time

-Shu puer from ancient trees from the brand "Chaynaya Liniya" is a truly unique drink that will take you to the world of ancient traditions and unique tastes.
-Collected from tea trees over 100 years old, this puer contains the wisdom of centuries and the wealth of nature.
+Shu pu-erh from ancient trees from the Tea Line brand is a truly unique drink that will transport you to a world of ancient traditions and inimitable flavors.
+Harvested from tea trees, it contains the wisdom of centuries and the richness of nature.

 Birth of a Legend: The History of Tea

-This special pu-erh comes from the Mengsong Mountains (Chinese: 勐宋, pinyin: měngsòng), a region famous for its ancient tea trees.
-The raw materials for this tea are collected from Gu Shu trees that are over a hundred years old.
-Each leaf of this tea carries the memory of time and the energy of the earth.
+This special pu-erh comes from the Mengsong Mountains (Chinese: 勐宋, pinyin: měngsòng), a region renowned for its ancient tea trees.
+The tea leaves are harvested from Gu Shu trees over a hundred years old.
+Each leaf carries the memory of time and the energy of the earth.

-Fermentation of this pu-erh is a real art.
-Master Zhang Dechun (Chinese: 张德春, pinyin: zhāng déchūn), with 19 years of experience, fermented tea in small baskets, which allowed him to preserve all the subtle nuances of taste and aroma.
-During his tea journey, he had the opportunity to work as a technologist at the Yulin Gushucha tea factory (Chinese: 雨林古树茶, pinyin: yǔlín gǔshù chá), and currently master Zhang Dechun works at the Xinhai factory (Chinese: 鑫海茶厂, pinyin: xīnhǎi cháchǎng).
+Fermenting this pu'er is a true art.
+Master Zhang Dechun (Chinese: 张德春, pinyin: zhāng déchūn), with 19 years of experience, fermented the tea in small baskets, which allowed him to preserve all the subtle nuances of flavor and aroma.
+During his tea career, he worked as a technologist at the Yulin Gushucha tea factory (Chinese: 雨林古树茶, pinyin: yǔlín gǔshù chá), and currently works at the Xinhai factory (Chinese: 鑫海茶厂, pinyin: xīnhǎi cháchǎng).
 Mr. Zhang Dechun also owns a small tea fermentation plant called Chunla Xiyan (Chinese: 春腊习验 pinyin: chūnlà xíyàn), where this pu-erh was fermented.

-Fermentation degree 80%.
-Soft, noble, rich and multifaceted taste.
-Strong tea state, as befits puer from trees.
-Tea has a huge potential for storage and transformation over time.
+Fermentation level: 80%.
+Soft, noble, rich, and multifaceted flavor.
+A strong tea state, as befits pu-erh tea from the trees.
+This tea has enormous potential for storage and transformation over time.

-Shu puer from ancient trees has a rich, multifaceted taste.
-It harmoniously combines sweetness, astringency and light bitterness.
-The aroma of the tea opens gradually, surprising with notes of wood, ripe fruit and earth.
+Shu pu-erh tea from ancient trees has a rich, multifaceted flavor.
+It harmoniously combines sweetness, tartness, and a hint of bitterness.
+The tea's aroma unfolds gradually, surprising with notes of wood, ripe fruit, and earth.

 Key taste features: